bobbyjim/cargocult/README.md

      RelOp             <- '=' / '<>' / '<' / '<=' / '>' / '>='
      AddExpr           <- MulExpr ( ('+' / '-') MulExpr )*
      MulExpr           <- Primary ( ('*' / '/' / 'MOD') Primary )*
+     QualIdent         <- Identifier ('.'
+Identifier)*
-     Primary           <- Number
+     Primary           <- '-' Primary
+                        / Number
                         / StringLiteral
-                        / Identifier
+                        / QualIdent
                         / '(' Expression ')'

-# KERNAL and Memory Access
-%SYS: A built-in object for accessing system-level resources, including the KERNAL and Clock.

-     %SYS.R0 - %SYS.R15: Access to the 16 pseudo-registers as UINT16.
-     %SYS.R0L, %SYS.R0H - %SYS.R15L, %SYS.R15H: Access to the low and high bytes of the pseudo-registers as UINT8.
-     %SYS.poke(address, value): Writes a UINT8 to memory.
-Supports a list of values for sequential writes.
-     %SYS.peek(address): Reads a UINT8 from memory.
-     %SYS.A, %SYS.X, %SYS.Y, %SYS.P: Read-only access to the CPU registers.
-     %SYS.CHROUT(c)
-     %SYS.CLK
+# Standard Libraries for System-level resources

+* SYS: kernal calls e.g. SYS.CHROUT(c);  Also, clock access e.g. SYS.CLK.
+* REG: read and write the 16 pseudo-register words, also by Low and High bytes.
+Also read access to CPU regs.
+* MEM: peek values, and poke one or a list of values.

 * Writing to CPU Registers requires the use of inline assembly.